ogechukwu1/Web-Solution-With-Wordpress/README.md

 `sudo systemctl daemon-reload`

-23. Verify your setup by running `df -h`, output must look like this:
+23. Verify your setup by running df -h, output must look like this:

+`df -h`

 Results: